SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     from disk and the trajectory needs to know how they are built.

     It is VERY important, that every class name is UNIQUE.
-So you should not have two classes named `'MyCustomParameter'` in two different python modules!
+So you should not have two classes named `'MyCustomParameterClass'` in two different python modules!
-    The identification of the class works only via it's name and not it's path in your packages.
+    The identification of the class is based only on its name and not its path in your packages.

 * `multiproc`

-    `multiproc` specifies whether or not to use multiprocessing (:ref:`more-on-multiprocessing`).
+    `multiproc` specifies whether or not to use multiprocessing (take a look at :ref:`more-on-multiprocessing`).
 Default is 0 (False).
-If you use multiprocessing.
-All your data and the tasks you compute must be pickable!
+If you use multiprocessing, all your data and the tasks you compute must be pickable!

 * `ncores`